svenvanhees/First-Junior-Backend-Project/README.md

 ## 2. Create Environment File:

 Duplicate the `.env.example` file and rename it to `.env`.
-Update the necessary configurations such as database connection details and any other environment-specific settings.
+Update the necessary configurations, most importantly the database configuration.

 ```bash
 cp .env.example .env